chsiva/Ansible/README.md

 Command: The command(s) will not be processed through the shell, so variables like $HOME and operations like "<", ">", "|", ";" and "&" will not work.
 Use the shell          module if you need these features.

+# Playbook vs Tasks vs Roles

+1. Playbook: organize and launch tasks.
+Playbook will be contain everything for ex: roles, tasks

+2. Task: To do stuff like  a step that execute based on the inputs given. see example below
+- name: Update db servers
+  hosts: databases
+  remote_user: root

+  tasks:
+  - name: Ensure postgresql is at the latest version ansible.builtin.yum:
+      name: postgresql
+      state: latest

+3. Roles: Role is a set of tasks and additional files to configure host to serve for a certain role and can be re usable by putting the functionality into generalized "libraries" that can be then used in any playbook as needed.
+For example see below
+---
+- hosts: webservers <- this group of hosts defined in /etc/ansible/hosts, databases and mail_servers in example from your question
+  roles: <- this is list of roles to assign to these hosts
+     - common
+     - webservers